Namco Museum: Namco Museum Vol. 1—Encore (1995–1998)

 Six Namco Museum volumes were released for the PlayStation from 1995 to 1998, including one (Namco Museum Encore) that was released only in Japan.
 When Namco unveiled Volume 5 at the November 1996 PlayStation Expo, it was announced that it would be the final volume in the series, hence the sixth volume's title, "Encore".
 The first five volumes pose a 3D virtual museum that players are able to walk around in, with each game being stored in an "exhibit" room.
 In these museums, players can view conceptual artwork, marketing material, arcade system boards, and other material relating to the included games.
 Encore replaces the museum with a standard menu system.
 The means by which Namco recreated the games for the PlayStation hardware is unclear; the arcade game conversions contain pieces of the original game data but none of the original source code, suggesting they are object-level recreations.

 The control systems of each of the games were well-preserved.
 However, since the PlayStation's analog controller was not available at the time, analog control for Pole Position and Pole Position II is only supported in these compilations by Namco's neGcon joypad.

 In Japan, Vol. 2 had a special edition box set that included replica promotional cards and the Namco Volume Controller.
 A limited edition of Namco Museum Encore was bundled with a case designed to hold the six volumes in the series plus a memory card.
 All six volumes were added to the Japanese PlayStation Store as PSOne Classics.
 Volumes 1 to 4 were released on December 11, 2013 while Vol. 5 and Encore were released on December 18, 2013.
 The five numbered installments were added to the North American PlayStation Store on September 30, 2014.

 Namco Museum 64 and Namco Museum (1999-2002)

 Namco Museum 64 for Nintendo 64 and Namco Museum for Dreamcast and Game Boy Advance are the first compilations in the series to omit a virtual museum.
-The GBA version was released worldwide, while other versions were exclusive to North America, and was a launch title for the system in North America.
+The GBA version was released worldwide and was a launch title for the system in North America, while other versions were exclusive to North America.
 The following games, originally featured in Namco Museum Vol. 1 and Namco Museum Vol. 3 for the PlayStation, are included: